reslaurentii/sandbox/README.md

 It should be useful to prepare an interview about C.

-to compile and launch program
+To compile and launch program
 ```
 make clean
 make